 Let’s start by first looking at recent data.
 In the video, you’ll notice that there are records in our workspace that go all the way back to 2013.
 We only want records that were created after 1/1/2016.
 To apply the filter, we’ll click on the funnel icon of the “Version Timestamp”.
 We’ll then select the “Later Than” option, and select the date of “1/1/2016”.
 After clicking save, any records created before that date are hidden.

 Next we’ll add a more complex filter.
 We only want to see records in the “Pre-Release” or “Production” lifecycles states.
 To accomplish this, we’ll click on the funnel icon of the “Lifecycle” column, and select the “Contains” option.
 We’ll enter “Pre-Release” as our condition, and “Or” as our Boolean type.
 Then we’ll click to “Add another filter”, enter “Production” as our condition, and click “Save”.

 We now hide any records that are not production or pre-release, as well as those created before 1/1/2016.
-That comes out to 64 total records, reduced down from the original 362.
+That comes out to 64 total records, reducing it down from the original 362.

-By creating saved views, we can quickly filter out unimportant information, and find what’s important to efficiently get our jobs done.
+By creating saved views, we can quickly filter out unimportant information, and find what’s important to efficiently do your job.